January 26, 2010

 Salt

-1. In a large bowl wash the rice with cool water a few times to get rid of the extra starch.
-Soak the rice in 6 cups of cool water, add 3-4 tablespoons of salt, set aside for an hour.
+1. In a large bowl, wash the rice with cool water several times to remove excess starch..
+Soak in 6 cups of water, add 3-4 tablespoons of salt, and set aside for 1 hour.

-2. In a large non-stick pot that has a tight-fitting lid, bring 6 cups of water to a rapid boil on medium-high heat.
+2. In a large non-stick pot with a tight-fitting lid, bring 6 cups of water to a rapid boil on medium-high heat.

-4. Place the pot on the stove over medium heat.
-Add 3 tablespoons of vegetable oil and 2 tablespoons of liquid saffron to the bottom of the pot, move the pan in a circular motion or use a wooden spoon to evenly cover the bottom with oil.
+4. Place the empty pot back on the stove over medium heat.
+Add 3-4 tablespoons of oil and 2 tablespoons of liquid saffron, swirling the pot or using a wooden spoon to coat the bottom evenly.

-5. Transfer parboiled rice back into the pot, building it into a pyramid shape away from the sides of the pot.
+5. Gently return the parboiled rice to the pot, shaping it into a loose pyramid shape away from the sides.

-7. Wait for about 5-7 minutes or until steam starts coming out.
+7. Wait for about 5-7 minutes until steam begins to rise.

-8. You can add a few cubes of butter on top or pour 2 tablespoons of oil and 1/4 cup water, cover, and cook over medium-low heat for 45-50 minutes.
+8. Add a few cubes of butter on top or pour 2-3 tablespoons of oil mixed with 2-3 tablespoons of water. cover, and cook on medium-low heat for 45-50 minutes.

-9. It is very customary to cover the lid with a kitchen towel or 2-3 layers of thick paper towels to prevent the moisture from going back in the pot.
-Nowadays, there are fabric lid coverings especially made for this purpose in Iran.
-I do recommend using it for making a perfect tahdig.
+9. To prevent the moisture from dripping back into the rice, cover the lid with a kitchen towel or 2-3 layers of thick paper towels.
+In Iran, special fabric lid covers are made just for this purpose.
+I highly recommend using one for the perfect tahdig.

 Enjoy!